deepcharles/AgroTrack/README.md

 - **Data acquisition:** Includes tools to read raw satellite data and create Xarray datasets from NASA servers (for NASA users), including MODIS LST and LAI, SMAP enhanced soil moisture, and MERIT DEM.
 - **Integration with Earth Engine:** Utilizes the Xee package, a specialized Xarray extension for Google Earth Engine (GEE), enabling users to work with Earth Engine ImageCollections as Xarray Datasets.
 This allows streaming of input satellite data without downloading, facilitating the creation of Delta LST Xarray datasets.
+- **Change Point Detection**: Apply advanced algorithms from [Ruptures](https://centre-borelli.github.io/ruptures-docs/) package to determine the start and end of irrigation seasons and each individual irrigation events.
 - **Parallel processing and data export:** Integrates Dask and Xarray-Beam for parallel processing and exporting datasets to cloud-optimized Zarr format, providing offline accessibility to input data.
 - **Result presentation:** Presents irrigation event timing output in an easily interpretable format using SciPy's sparse matrix, ensuring efficient and accessible results.
 - **Accuracy evaluation:** Utilizes scikit-learn to build confusion matrices and corresponding evaluation metrics for assessing timing estimation accuracy.